bondarchuk 2 years ago

 I want to take David Given's Master Class!

-chankstein38 a year ago
+chankstein38 2 years ago

 So what actually is this?
 Reading through it, the description sounds like it's basically notepad?
 Why would I use this instead of notepad except for some sort of aesthetic of working in the terminal?

-• cyberpunk a year ago
+• cyberpunk 2 years ago

 "WordGrinder needs the following packages installed: <...> - an OpenGL/GLFW development kit (if you want the OpenGL frontend).
 This is supplied with most systems."